bagaking/ccmodel/README.md

 - the active Claude Code configuration is `$HOME/.claude/settings.json`
 - `ccmodel switch <model>` copies a cleaned model config into the active file
 - switching strips ccmodel-only macro fields such as `__cc` and `__ccmodel`
+- `ccmodel backup` writes timestamped backups under `$HOME/.claude/backups/`
+- `ccmodel switch <model>` automatically backs up the previous active config under `$HOME/.claude/ccmodel/backups/`
-- backups and history are written under `$HOME/.claude/ccmodel/`
+- switch history, quota history, and proxy exec session records are written under `$HOME/.claude/ccmodel/`

 ccmodel does not need network access for `list`, `current`, or `switch` unless a model file opts into quota macros that call an external endpoint.